The only pension you'll ever need

 You shouldn’t apply for Pension Portfolio directly through our website if you want to take an income from your pension before 6 April 2015.
 Please speak to a financial adviser instead.

 The rules around accessing pension funds are changing, but haven’t yet been finalised.
 However, the new rules will be simpler and are likely to offer you much more flexibility in how you take your pension.

 Because of that, we won’t let you access the post-retirement features of Pension Portfolio before 6 April 2015.

-If you are planning to retire during this tax year, visit our retirement centre pages to find out how the Budget changes could affect you.
+If you are planning to retire during this tax year, visit approaching retirement to find out how the budget changes could affect you

 Potentially, you’ll be able to take your entire defined contribution pension fund as lump sum when you reach 55.
 It won’t matter how much you have in it or if you have any other sources of income.

 You’ll normally be able to take the first 25% as tax-free cash and you’ll pay tax at your marginal rate on the rest.

 At the moment, you can usually take up to 25% of your pension fund as a tax-free cash lump sum.
 However, you have to take a taxable income – like an annuity – with the rest.

 This change may not apply to defined benefit pension funds (commonly known as final salary pensions).

 The government is in consultation with the pension industry on the detail of the 2015 changes.
 We will keep you up to date with developments on our website.